Invicta Grammar School: Buildings

-Invicta comprises several buildings.
-The reception is housed in the Main Building, which links to the dining hall, assembly hall and most form rooms.
+Invicta Grammar School comprises several buildings.
+The reception, which is housed in the Main Building, also links to the dining hall, assembly hall and most form rooms.
 There is a drama studio as well as a gym.
 The Main Building links into the Extension Building which includes an art studio and technology workshops.
 The site also includes the Albion Building, hosting a range of subjects including languages, science and textiles.
-The Orchard Building opened in 2005 and primarily houses the English department and the Orchard Library (commonly known as the Resources Centre).
-The Izatt Building was opened in 2014 and the English department was based there together with a dance studio and reading room.
+The Orchard Building opened in 2005 and primarily houses the English department and Study Room #1 (which used to be knows as the Orchard Library, until it relocated to the reading room, and the resources centre before that).
+The Izatt Building was opened in 2014 and the English department was based there together with a dance studio and reading room (the library).
 It is now used for maths.
+The Vinters Building was opened in September 2024 and houses the Humanities subjects, including History, Geography, and Religious Studies.
+It also houses the Lower School Student Support Centre.

 Student houses

 Student houses were introduced in 2010, named after notable women.
 The houses are named: Austen, Bronte, Curie, Frank, Nightingale, Pankhurst, Roddick and Colvin.